-It’s spring-cleaning time!
-And as you’re clearing out your garage or shed, there’s a good chance you’ll come across some products and chemicals you need to use and store safely.
-Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, recommended following these tips to protect children from contacting dangerous toxins.
+Spring is the time of year when we often take on our biggest cleaning challenges.
+And as you’re clearing out your shed or garage clutter, there’s a good chance you’ll come across some hazardous materials, products and chemicals you need to use and store safely.
+Bryan Kuhn, PharmD, a pharmacist and poison education specialist at Banner - University Medical Center Phoenix, recommended following these tips to protect children, dogs and cats from contacting dangerous toxins.

 Aim for inconvenience.
 If something is convenient for you to see and grab, it’s probably tempting for kids.
 Dr. Kuhn said it’s easy to get complacent and keep items you use often close at hand—and that’s not usually the safest place.
-For example, parents often leave pool supplies like shock, chlorine, and muriatic acid in easy-to-access spots because they need to use them frequently.
+For example, parents often store products like pool supplies including shock, chlorine, and muriatic acid in easy-to-access spots because they need to use them frequently.
 “You have to mindfully think of your child’s ability to reach—look at it from their perspective,” he said.

 Don’t trust packaging to keep your child safe.
 “There’s no such thing as a child-proof container,” Dr. Kuhn said.
 “Kids get into whatever they want to.
 They’re crafty little things.
 Give them enough time and they will get into stuff.”
 Make sure dangerous products are inaccessible.